Devonics-Inc/FrPalletizingSetup/README.md

 ## Step 1: Putting your solution together:
-Start by first hooking up your solution
+Start by first hooking up your solution by following the steps provided in the links above

 ## Step 2: Set up Encoder
 - When setting up the rail, you may get communication errors on the encoder that read E731.0